 Coteaux du Layon rarely gets much botrytis, and consequently many of the sweeter-styled chenin blancs are a result of the grapes dehydrating on the vine, rather than being concentrated by noble rot.

 Fermentation in apoxy or glass-lined concrete.

-Aging: Ages for 6-8 months before being bottles.
-Wine is held for at least a decade before being released.
+Ages for 6-8 months before being bottled.
+Wine is held for at least a decade of cellar ageing prior to release.

 2002 was a cool vintage with a bit of botrytis.
 Aromatics are Riesling-esque with a touch of pear and dried apricot that are classically Chenin!